speedscale/docs/docs/reference/faq.md

 Check the [Technology Support](technology-support.md) page.

-### Why am I missing CPU and Memory metrics in my test report? <a href="#why-am-i-missing-cpu-and-memory-metrics-in-my-test-report" id="why-am-i-missing-cpu-and-memory-metrics-in-my-test-report"></a>
+### Why am I missing CPU and memory metrics in my test report? <a href="#why-am-i-missing-cpu-and-memory-metrics-in-my-test-report" id="why-am-i-missing-cpu-and-memory-metrics-in-my-test-report"></a>

 Usually these metrics are missing because either the **metrics-server** is not installed or the generator does not have the correct permissions.
 Most cloud providers install the **metrics-server** by default, but you can find the full installation instructions in the [metrics-server github repo](https://github.com/kubernetes-sigs/metrics-server) if necessary.
 You can verify if the metrics server API objects are installed with `kubectl get --raw "/apis/metrics.k8s.io"`, which will return an error if the API Group is not present.
 If the `metrics.k8s.io` API Group is installed and you still have issues, double check that the Deployment and associate pods are healthy with `kubectl describe -n kube-system deployment/metrics-server`.